Frequently Asked Questions

 PRIVATE PROPERTY CONNECTION

-All customers will be required to connect to the sewer system when it becomes available.
-Property owners will be responsible for hiring a contractor and connecting their properties to the sewer mains that are installed within the streets.
+All customers within the phase boundaries will be required to connect to the sewer system when it becomes available.
+Property owners will have a choice for hiring a contractor and connecting their properties to the sewer mains that are installed within the streets.
+Each owner will also have a choice of financing these costs.

 In most cases, your current septic system would be left in service until the new connection is ready.
 It often takes only a single day to install a collection line that runs from a home or business to the property line, and to abandon the septic system on site.